FusionAuth/fusionauth-example-php-jwt/README.md

 ## To install

 This assumes you have composer installed.
-If not, [get it](https://getcomposer.org/doc/00-intro.md)
+If not, [get it here](https://getcomposer.org/doc/00-intro.md).

 `composer install`